 A Bushwhacking Primer

 I dived into bushwhacking at the beginning of last winter and have continued doing it since.
-A four season sport, it is slightly easier in winter because the leaves have fallen of the trees and the heavy forest understory is covered with snow.
+A four-season sport, it is slightly easier in winter because the leaves have fallen off the trees and the heavy forest understory is covered with snow.

 While bushwhacking builds on all of your hiking skills, it is really hard on gear, puncturing, tearing, and scratching your clothes and equipment.
 It’s rare when I don’t come home from a bushwhack without shedding blood or ripping up some gear.